 In this section, we extend MLDA (Minimum-delay Logical topology Design Algorithm), a conventional method for designing the logical topology proposed in [5].
 We do this extension in order to propose a new logical topology design algorithm (1) that ensures the accommodation of the traffic demand and (2) that incorporates IP's route selection mechanism, i.e., the packet traverses on the shortest path.
-We call our new algorithm the e-MLDA (extended MLDA).

-The design problem of logical topology is traditionally called RWA (Routing and Wavelength Assignment) problem.
-In RWA problem, given (1) physical network, (2) traffic matrix that expresses the static traffic demand in the physical network, and (3) constraints (e.g., the number of wavelengths multiplexed on a fiber), which can be an objective function in other case, we must determine (1) the route and (2) the wavelength to be assigned to the lightpath of each traffic demand so that an objective function (e.g., throughput, the number of wavelengths utilized) is optimized.
+We call our new algorithm e-MLDA (extended MLDA).
+The design problem of a logical topology in WDM networks is traditionally called the RWA (Routing and Wavelength Assignment) problem.
+RWA solves the following problem.
+Given (1) a physical network, (2) a traffic matrix that expresses the static traffic demand in the physical network, and (3) constraints (e.g., the number of wavelengths multiplexed on a fiber), we must determine (1) the route and (2) the wavelength to be assigned to the lightpath of each traffic demand so that an objective function (e.g., throughput or the number of wavelengths utilized) is optimized.
 Note that the above mentioned traffic matrix is determined by long-term measurements.
-When the traffic matrix is different from the real one, we can cope with it by performing the reconfiguration of the logical topology with minimal disruption [8, 9].
+When the traffic matrix is different from the real one, we can cope with it by performing a reconfiguration of the logical topology with minimal disruption [8, 9].

-Since the MLDA heuristically sets up lightpaths without considering the traffic volume that a lightpath can accommodate, the logical topology designed by the MLDA may not accommodate the traffic demand.
+Since MLDA heuristically sets up lightpaths without considering the traffic volume that a lightpath can accommodate, the logical topology designed by MLDA may not accommodate the traffic demand.
 On the other hand, we want to accommodate the given traffic demand, the unit of which has a particular value in, e.g., Gbps, on the network with a lot of wavelengths multiplexed.
-Then, our e-MLDA sets up lightpaths enough to accommodate the volume of required traffic.
-As to each lightpath, MLDA sets up "one-hop" lightpaths.
-Here, the term "one-hop" lightpath means the one that is directly set up from the source node to the destination without terminating on the intermediate nodes.
+Then, our e-MLDA sets up enough lightpaths to accommodate the volume of the required traffic.
+For each lightpath, MLDA sets up a "one-hop" lightpath.
+Here, the term "one-hop" lightpath means that a lightpath is directly set up from the source node to the destination node without terminating on intermediate nodes.
 Setting up only one-hop lightpaths is not desirable because that needs more wavelengths to overcome the wavelength continuity constraint.
-Thus, our e-MLDA sets up "multi-hop" lightpaths.
-The term "multi-hop" lightpath means the one that is split at some intermediate nodes.
-On those intermediate nodes, the traffic on the lightpath is processed at the IP router and it can be assigned to the lightpaths that use the other wavelength.
+Thus, our e-MLDA approach sets up "multi-hop" lightpaths.
+The term "multi-hop" lightpath means that the lightpath is split at some intermediate nodes.
+At those intermediate nodes, the traffic on the lightpath is processed by an IP router and it can be assigned to the lightpaths that use another wavelength.

 We need these extensions to deal with our main objective of minimizing the number of optical fiber amplifiers.
 This objective is covered in the next section.
 Note that in this section we extend the conventional approach assuming that the number of wavelengths on the fiber is fixed.
-In the next section, we will also cover the case where the number of wavelengths is a design variable that is dependent on some number of costly optical amplifiers.
+In the next section, we will also cover the case where the number of wavelengths is a design variable that depends on some number of costly optical amplifiers.